How to enable the Cilium Hubble UI in a Civo k3s cluster

 pulumi up -y -f

-Next we need the kubeconfig to enable the Hubble UI
+Next we need the kubeconfig to enable the Hubble UI.
+We can get the kubeconfig via a command from our Pulumi deployment.

 pulumi stack output kubeconfig --show-secrets > kubeconfig.yaml